Ladvien/ladvien.github.io/_posts/2020-06-14-arduino-nano-33-bluetooth-low-energy-setup.md

   BLE.advertise();
 ```

 Before beginning the main loop, I like spiting out all of the hardware information we setup.
-This makes it easy to add it into whatever other applications we are developing which will be connecting to the newly initialized peripheral.
+This makes it easy to add it into whatever other applications we are developing., which will connect to the newly initialized peripheral.
 ```cpp
   // Print out full UUID and MAC address.
   Serial.println("Peripheral advertising info: ");